International reactions to the 2016 United States presidential election: India

 Prime Minister Narendra Modi congratulated Trump and wrote that "we appreciated the friendship you have articulated toward India during your campaign."
 He added that he looks forward to working with him.
-During a campaign rally to woo Indian-Americans, Trump adapted a slogan from Modi's own campaign that changed from "ab ki baar, Modi Sarkar" to "ab ki baar, Trump sarkar" (now is the time for a Modi/Trump government).
+During a campaign rally to appeal to Indian-Americans, Trump adapted a slogan from Modi's own campaign that changed from "ab ki baar, Modi Sarkar" to "ab ki baar, Trump sarkar" (now is the time for a Modi/Trump government).

 Indonesia

 President Joko Widodo congratulated Trump and said that "Indonesia will continue its mutually beneficial cooperation with the United States."
 He also invited Trump "to continue to work together to build peace and create prosperity for the world" and further added that he remained "optimistic about United States-Indonesia relations under a Donald Trump presidency."

 Iran

 President Hassan Rouhani said the result would not change his country's policies.
-He added, in reference to Trump's administration possibly distancing the US from the rest of the world, that: "The position of the United States has been weakened within the international community and in the world's public opinion as a result of wrongful policies, and a wider gap with the global community and Europe will further harm that position."
-He also said that the US could not spread Iranophobia as forcefully anymore in order to get international consensus against Iran.
+He added, in reference to Trump's administration possibly distancing the U.S. from the rest of the world, that: "The position of the United States has been weakened within the international community and in the world's public opinion as a result of wrongful policies, and a wider gap with the global community and Europe will further harm that position."
+He also said that the U.S. could not spread Iranophobia as forcefully anymore in order to get international consensus against Iran.
 "The Islamic Republic's policy of constructive interaction with the world and breaking up nuclear sanctions, has placed Iran's economic ties with all countries on an improving and irreversible course."
 He noted that the JCPOA was an agreement with one country or government but was approved by the UN Security Council Resolution and thus could not be overturned unilaterally.